🚗 Autonomous Driving¶

 -

-This paper proposes SABER, the first non-invasive, spatially consistent universal adversarial object generation framework targeting BEV 3D detectors.
-By placing optimized 3D meshes in the scene, SABER disrupts multi-view multi-frame detection and reveals BEV models' over-reliance on learned environmental context priors.
+This paper proposes SABER, the first non-intrusive, 3D-consistent universal adversarial object generation framework for BEV 3D detectors.
+By placing optimized 3D meshes in the scene to interfere with multi-view and multi-frame detection, it reveals the over-reliance of BEV models on environmental context priors.

 - Scaling-Aware Data Selection for End-to-End Autonomous Driving Systems